Skip to content

 Inclusion criteria

-* Participants must be 18 to 65 years of age inclusive, at the time of signing the informed consent. * Participants who have: 1.
-New episode of untreated, rifampicin-susceptible pulmonary tuberculosis (TB) 2.
+* Participants were 18 to 65 years of age inclusive, at the time of signing the informed consent. * Participants had: 1.
+A new episode of untreated, rifampicin-susceptible pulmonary tuberculosis (TB) 2.
 A chest X-ray picture consistent with pulmonary TB 3.
 At least one sputum sample positive on direct microscopy for acid-fast bacilli (at least 1+ on the International Union Against Tuberculosis and Lung Disease \[IUATLD\]/World Health Organization \[WHO\] scale) or positive on a molecular test (at least medium positive for MTB on Xpert MTB/Rif) 4.
-Normal echocardiogram or echocardiogram with normal left ventricular function with at most trace to mild valvular regurgitation is allowed and no valvular stenosis.
-5. A creatinine clearance greater than or equal to (\>=)90 mL/minute (Cockroft-Gault formula). * Male participants are eligible to participate if they agree to barrier precautions until 90 days after last dose. * A female participant is eligible to participate if she is not pregnant or breast feeding and is a woman of non-childbearing potential (WONCBP) or a woman of childbearing potential (WOCBP) using a contraceptive method that is highly effective.
-A WOCBP must have a negative pregnancy test urine or serum as required by local regulations before the first dose of study intervention.
-Only participants who are at least 25 years of age (and females of non-childbearing potential) will be eligible for the positron emission tomography-computed tomography (PET-CT) assessments. * Capable of giving signed informed consent.
+A normal echocardiogram, or an echocardiogram with normal left ventricular function with at most trace to mild valvular regurgitation, and no valvular stenosis 5.
+A creatinine clearance greater than or equal to (\>=) 90 mL/minute (Cockcroft-Gault formula) * Male participants were eligible to participate if they agreed to barrier precautions until 90 days after the last dose. * A female participant was eligible to participate if she was not pregnant or breastfeeding and was a woman of non-childbearing potential (WONCBP) or a woman of childbearing potential (WOCBP) using a highly effective contraceptive method.
+A WOCBP had to have a negative urine or serum pregnancy test, as required by local regulations, before the first dose of study intervention.
+Only participants who were at least 25 years of age, and females of non-childbearing potential, were eligible for the positron emission tomography-computed tomography (PET-CT) assessments. * Participants were capable of giving signed informed consent.

 Exclusion criteria

-* Evidence of a clinically significant (as judged by the Investigator) condition or abnormality (other than the indication being studied) that might compromise safety or the interpretation of trial efficacy or safety endpoints. * Clinically significant evidence of extrathoracic TB as judged by the Investigator. * QTc interval corrected for heart rate by Fridericia's formula (QTcF) greater than (\>)450 milliseconds (msec). * Arterial hypertension with Systolic BP \>=160 mm Hg or diastolic BP \>=100 nm Hg.
-Participants with well-controlled hypertension may be included if they are using amlodipine for the duration of the study. * Participants with vitiligo. * Participants receiving any QT prolonging drugs, including but not limited to fluoroquinolones, macrolides and clofazimine. * HIV infected participants: 1. having a cluster of differentiation (CD)4+ count \<350 cells/microliters; 2. having received any antiretroviral therapy medication within the last 30 days; 3. or having received oral or intravenous antifungal medication within the last 30 days; 4. or with an acquired immunodeficiency syndrome (AIDS)-defining opportunistic infection or malignancies in the last 12 months (except pulmonary TB). * Presence of Hepatitis B surface antigen (HBsAg) or Positive Hepatitis C antibody test result at screening. * Participants with diabetes (Type 1 or 2), point of care glycated hemoglobin (HbA1c) above 6.5%, or random glucose over 11.1 millimoles (mmol)/L * Any diseases or conditions in which use of delamanid or bedaquiline is contraindicated. * Participants with abnormal laboratory values at screening as graded by the enhanced Common Terminology Criteria for Adverse Events (CTCAE version 5 2017).
+* There was evidence of a clinically significant condition or abnormality (as judged by the Investigator) (other than the indication being studied) that might have compromised safety or the interpretation of trial efficacy or safety endpoints. * There was clinically significant evidence of extrathoracic TB, as judged by the Investigator. * QTc interval corrected for heart rate by Fridericia's formula (QTcF) was greater than (\>) 450 milliseconds (msec). * There was arterial hypertension with systolic BP \>=160 mm Hg or diastolic BP \>=100 mm Hg.
+Participants with well-controlled hypertension could be included if they were using amlodipine for the duration of the study. * Participants had vitiligo. * Participants were receiving QT-prolonging drugs, including but not limited to fluoroquinolones, macrolides, and clofazimine. * HIV-infected participants who: 1. had a cluster of differentiation (CD)4+ count \<350 cells/microliters; 2. had received antiretroviral therapy medication within the last 30 days; 3. had received oral or intravenous antifungal medication within the last 30 days; 4. or had an acquired immunodeficiency syndrome (AIDS)-defining opportunistic infection or malignancy in the last 12 months (except pulmonary TB). * Hepatitis B surface antigen (HBsAg) was present, or the Hepatitis C antibody test result at screening was positive. * Participants had diabetes (Type 1 or 2), point-of-care glycated hemoglobin (HbA1c) above 6.5%, or random glucose over 11.1 millimoles (mmol)/L. * There were diseases or conditions in which the use of delamanid or bedaquiline was contraindicated. * Participants had abnormal laboratory values at screening, as graded by the enhanced Common Terminology Criteria for Adverse Events (CTCAE version 5, 2017).

 Design outcomes